AdityaGautam-hash/E-Commerce-Sales-Performance-Dashboard/README.md

 End-to-end data analytics project analyzing an e-commerce dataset using Python, SQL, and Power BI.

+The project demonstrates a complete analytics workflow including data ingestion, transformation, dimensional modeling, and business intelligence visualization.

 The project demonstrates a full analytics workflow from raw data ingestion to an interactive dashboard.

-The SQL transformations follow a medallion-style architecture (staging → silver → gold) to organize data processing layers and separate raw, cleaned, and analytical datasets.
+The SQL transformations follow a **medallion-style architecture** (staging → silver → gold)
 ---

 ## Dashboard Preview